 Before you apply, check that you meet our registration requirements and have all your supporting documents ready.

-To apply for registration, you must meet the training, qualification and entitlement criteria for your class of registration.
-If you are a time-based applicant, you must also have the required work history statement(s) from your supervisor/employer(s).
+To apply for registration, you must meet the requirements for your class of registration.

 Check carefully to ensure you have the following:

 - You are able to satisfy the Board that you are a Fit and Proper Person.